 Pure White isn’t the same as bright white.
 The name Pure White is just a name with other whites being more white.
 But it is still one of the most popular white colors at Sherwin-Williams every year.

-If trying to pair Pure White with another c9olor that isn’t Alabaster, go for something grey or charcoal.
+If trying to pair Pure White with another color that isn’t alabaster, go for something grey or charcoal.
 The warm-cool balance that these brings is quite pleasing and gives you room for adding bright colors with them.

 - R: 243

 - Color Collections: Diaphanous, Enthusiast, Top 50 Colors, Timeless White